ChaseStewart/libPathfindingCpp/README.md

 library libpathfinding/ is a shared library that provides a wrapper over boost::geometry so as to provide a desired algorithm for multi-quadcopter pathfinding.

-The layout of this repository is as follows _libpathfinding/:_ a directory holding the shared library for the path algorithm _main.c:_ an example function pre-loaded with some tests that exercises libpathfinding _render_results.py:_ a python program that renders outputs of libpathfinding's print\_result() via matplotlib
+The layout of this repository is as follows:
+* _libpathfinding/:_ a directory holding the shared library for the path algorithm
+* _main.cpp:_ an example function pre-loaded with some tests for `libpathfinding/` described in [Test Results](#test-results)
+* _render_results.py:_ a python program that renders outputs of libpathfinding's `print\_result()` via matplotlib
+* _results/:_ a folder with .png images of the library working on main.cpp's tests
+* _extra/:_ folder with DroneStatus.msg

 ## Setup
 ### Pre-Installation